krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

-Specifically, it allows us to apply powerful mathematical tools that exploit the continuity of time and the algebra of time intervals to reason about the interactions and complex assemblages of presences in a rigorous and structured, and more importantly, computable way.
+Specifically, it allows us to apply powerful mathematical tools that exploit the continuity of time and the algebra of time intervals to reason about the interactions and emergent assemblages of presences in a rigorous and structured, and more importantly, computable way.

 ## What is a presence?